JoshWong1/dealership-reviews/README.md

 Detailed Dealership View: Provides a dedicated page to explore specific details and information about a chosen dealership.
 User Login and Authentication:

+**Review Submission**
+Allows registered users to submit reviews for specific dealerships, enhancing the community-driven aspect of the application.

+**User Login and Authentication**
 Secure user authentication system ensures that registered users can log in and access personalized features.

 **Admin Panel:**

-An administrative panel grants authorized users access to add car models and car makes, enriching the system's database.
+An administrative panel grants authorized users access to add car models and car makes.
-**Review Submission:**

-Allows registered users to submit reviews for specific dealerships, enhancing the community-driven aspect of the application.